llm-bible/llm-bible.github.io/_publications/he2024qtg.markdown

 bibkey: he2024qtg
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.09348"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'RAG', 'Applications', 'Attention Mechanism']
+tags: ['Applications', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism']
 ---
 In the domain of video question answering (VideoQA), the impact of question types on VQA systems, despite its critical importance, has been relatively